 Jill Cole has been working in the arts and culture sector since 1997.
 Her career has been varied, with roles including the manager of a youth theatre, a member of the arts development team for Durham County Council and Relationship Manager for Theatre for Arts Council.
 Currently, Jill works as Director of Northern Heartlands, a Great Place Scheme which engages the local County Durham community in arts and heritage activities and uses said activity to influence decisions or policies which affect the local community.

 Jill has been aware of the NECP for quite some time and has particularly been interested in the Case for Culture.
 She appreciates the involvement of the local authorities to champion culture.
 She believes that, from her past experience, arts and culture have previously been considered a lesser priority, however is pleased to see that there is a new role for, and importance placed on, culture within the North East.
 She believes that this is in part down to the NECP’s pioneering of culture; this is partly why she applied to become a board member.
 Jill also applied to become a board member so that she could help to represent the voice of County Durham, as she believes that the North East’s rural voice should be heard as much as the urban voice.

-Hannabiell and Jill will take up their positions at the October 17th Board Meeting.
+Hannabiell, Jill and Iain will take up their positions at the October 17th Board Meeting.